-Daily Maths Meetings are a vital part of learning to ensure concepts are embedded in a child's long term memory.
+Mastering Number is a vital part of learning to ensure concepts are embedded in a child's long term memory.
 They are in addition to the daily Mathematics lesson and take place for 15-20 minutes each day.
 Their purpose is to provide regular opportunities for our children to practise and consolidate skills of arithmetic and develop mental fluency.
-All children are expected to participate using full sentence responses in order to develop their understanding of mathematical language and support reasoning.
-Maths Meetings also allow opportunities for teachers to act immediately upon their formative assessment.
+All children are expected to participate using full stem sentence responses in order to develop their understanding of mathematical language and support reasoning.
+Mastering Number also allow opportunities for teachers to act immediately upon their formative assessment.
 These sessions enable either the class teacher or an additional adult to provide prompt and timely 'corrective teaching' for those children not yet secure with key concepts.
+Subitising is also a key focus in Mastering Number, we want the children to recognise pattern on sight and allow them to embed their early counting skills to ensure trickier learning later on in school is accessed quickly and is familiar.

-MEMORY JOGGERS
+ORACY LESSON STRUCTURE AND MEMORY JOGGERS